IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo/Avizallo.md

 	- hires other local farmers to help tend fields every few weeks
 - Anti-Kevaran, would like to see Avizallo gain more self sufficiency, war hawk

 **Raven** (intelligence/spymaster): she.
-Reclusive, unknown.
+Reclusive, unknown, ruthless.
 - stats: Lawkeeper 5 (essential npcs)
 - Identity: Zora Courier, mixed species.
 Private eye failwoman.
 Still moonlights as a detective in order to gather intel.
-- Newest councilor after Kingfisher - joined only 5mo ago
+- Newest councilor after Kingfisher - joined only 1.5yrs ago
 - Anti Kevara but highly suspicious of current war mongering
 - Trying to take down the Kevaran trade firms, supporting the strikers, guerilla tactics destroying company property
 - Mistrusts Kingfisher for her perceived closeness to the Kevaran elites